Tom McCahill: On the road

 On many of his earlier road tests, his wife Cynthia would accompany him as his photographer and almost always his black Labrador Retriever, "Boji".
 His later assistant was professional driver and photographer Jim McMichael who was photographed sitting—or lying—in the trunk of so many test cars McCahill eventually began calling him the " official trunk tester".

 His prose

 McCahill frequently used extreme metaphors and similes in his prose.
 For example, in Mechanix Illustrated he described the AC Cobra as "hairier than a Borneo gorilla in a raccoon suit".
 He proclaimed the ride of a 1957 Pontiac to be as "smooth as a prom queen's thighs".
 The 1957 Ford "cornered as flat as a mailman's feet" and the 1954 De Soto is "as solid as the Rock of Gibraltar and just as fast."
 He described one model of Studebaker's gray-painted hubcaps as a feature "only an engineer could love."
+Whenever McCahill tested an Audi, he would say "the four rings put it between Ballantine's (a beer with 3 rings as its logo) and the Olympics (5 rings).